OPEnSLab-OSU/Loomify/Readme.md

 [![OPEnS Logo](https://static1.squarespace.com/static/57dade3e893fc0962ff46311/t/5a26fdb40852293a2b6e17a4/1512504757858/OPEnSLogo1d.png)](http://www.open-sensing.org)

   An easy way to parse C/C++ source code to JSON format to be used by the Loom Configurator.
+	This package provides the core functionality that allows the Loom Configurator to interact with the Loom Library repo and parse tags to JSON.

   [![NPM Version][npm-image]][npm-url]
   [![NPM Downloads][downloads-image]][downloads-url]